mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

         function get_block(
-                self, position: typing.Tuple[int, int, int], none_if_str=False
+                self, position: typing.Tuple[int, int, int], none_if_str=True
                 ) -> typing.Union[Block.AbstractBlock, str, None]:

-            will get the block at an given position
+            Will get the block at an given position
             :param position: the position to check for, must be normalized
-            :param none_if_str: if none if the block instance is str
+            :param none_if_str: if none if the block instance is str, defaults to True
             :return: None if no block, str if scheduled and Block.Block if created
-            todo: split up into get_block_generated and get_block_un_generated
+            todo: split up into get_block[_generated] and get_block_un_generated

         function __str__(self)